-Harriet is a first year trainee at Rollits in York.
-Her current seat is in the property department.
+Harriet is a first year trainee at Rollits in Hull.
+Her current seat is in the company and commercial department.

 January 2019 - I have welcomed a slightly calmer start to this month than other months since working at Rollits.
 This has been hugely productive, as I have had time to carry out some thorough research on topics that I haven’t touched on in too much detail since the LPC.
 Finding the time to do this can sometimes be tricky!